 In Megaventory, landed cost is implemented by means of creating one or more dedicated Shipping and Handling Bill documents specifically designed for this purpose.

-Setting up such a Shipping and Handling Bill document type is a one-off process but multiple document types can be created each corresponding to a different such cost category.
-As an example, you can have a different Shipping and Handling Bill document for freight, another for customs, a third for a courier like FedEx, etc.
+Setting up such a Shipping and Handling Bill document template is a one-off process but multiple document templates can be created each corresponding to a different such cost category.
+As an example, you can have a different Shipping and Handling Bill document for freight, another for customs, a third for a courier like FedEx, etc. You can also create such a document template for adding lump sum discounts at multiple purchasing document.

 Once a Purchase Order has been invoiced or a stand-alone Purchase Invoice has been created, it is possible to issue one or more Shipping and Handling Bill documents about these invoicing documents.